bertvv/ansible-skeleton/README.md

 ## Adding hosts

 For now, two hosts are defined: `srv001` and `srv002`.
-If you want to add new box(en), you should edit the following files:
+If you want to add new nodes, you should edit the following files:

 * `vagrant_hosts.yml` so a Vagrant box is created.
 A few examples that also illustrate the optional settings.